Naturopathic Doctor in Gilbert, AZ – Personalized Care for Gut, Hormones, Mental Health & Fertility

 The health benefits of botanicals lie in their complexity.
 Unlike pharmaceuticals, botanicals contain many different compounds that can work together to heal numerous health ailments.

-Botanicals can be used to support nearly every medical condition.
+Botanicals can be used to support nearly every health ailment.
 There are hundreds of valuable herbal medicines.
-Some of the most popular herbs and conditions they are used for include:
+Some of the most popular herbs and symptoms they are used for include:

-- tea tree oil – fungal infections (e.g. athlete’s foot)
+• tea tree oil – topical microbial infections

 Constitutional Hydrotherapy